HardenChris/reading-notes/code_301/read_04.md

 2. Should we wait to store the user's responses from the form into a state when they submit the form OR should we update the state with their responses as soon as they enter them?
 Why.

-- Making changes while they are being input is faster response and is the new norm.
+- Making changes while they are being input is a faster response and is the new norm.

 3. How do we target what the user is entering if we have an event handler on an input field?